rwsbillyang/iReadPDF/README.md

 - Completely use Jetpack Compose UI
 - Small apk size(about 5MB) using native Android API, not use any 3rd library
 - Support large pdf file because not load all file into memory
-- Starts up faster and can be opened instantly even on my low-end phones(Remi 9A Notes)
+- Starts up more quickly, finish startup instantly even on my low-end phones(Remi 9A Notes)

 ### BookShelf
 - Add/remove books into/from shelf